 a mashup or series of mashups,

-a video that creates a hybrid space with composting, spatial montage and other effects
+an experimental video that creates a hybrid space with composting, spatial montage and other effects

 a multilinear database narrative